MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 1. In the **Metrics** pane in Azure Monitor, select **Add Metric**.
 1. Select *Stage Latency* as the **Metric** value and *Avg* as the **Aggregation** value.
 1. Select the **Apply splitting** button and choose *Component Type* to segment the chart by the different ingestion components.
-1. Select the **Add filter** button, and filter on the blobs sent to the *GitHub* database.
+1. Select the **Add filter** button, and filter on the data sent to the *GitHub* database.
 After selecting the filter values, click away from the filter selector to close it.
 Now the chart shows the latency of ingestion operations that are sent to GitHub database at each of the components through ingestion over time:

 :::image type="content" source="media/monitor-batching-ingestion/stage-latency-by-component-chart.png" alt-text="Screenshot of the Metrics pane in Azure portal showing a chart of stage latency for ingestion from the github database aggregated by avg and split by component type." lightbox="media/monitor-batching-ingestion/stage-latency-by-component-chart.png":::